QsBBQ/ERR/README.md

 As a programer I have been tasked with building the software infrastructure for ERR llc.

+Some goals
+- query ordered by age
+- Accordion or advice on dealing with minimizing and expanding data
+- Search by user, team, location

 User stories
 1. As a admin I need to be able to view and edit contestants details.
 1. As an admin I need to run reports on contestants such as contestants for upcoming races and  age group winners.